ngocuong0105/dendron-wiki/vault/personal developement.Books.The Money Machine.md

 What is globalization?
 It is one of those terms that is often used, but more rarely defined.
 Broadly speaking, it is a trend whereby trade, investment and culture have become ever more international.

+# Money and Interest Rates

+## Money

+There are a variety of functions which money serves:

+- measure of value
+- store of value (can be saved until needed)

+Creditors will accept money as a future payment, confident that its value will remain stable in the meantime.

+Barter system (goat for cow) -> Gold and Silver -> Paper money.

+Why change from gold to paper money?

+- Supplies of gold and silver were outstripped by the demands of society.
+- Bad money drives out good.
+People with pure gold would strip it out a bit.
+Only worst coins circulated.

+## Banknotes and Cheques

+Banknotes were, in origin, claims on gold and silver.

+Now money depends on the confidence of its users in the strength of the economy.

+Banknotes, Cheques, Cash, Credit and Debit cards.
+The system depends on the confidence of all those concerned.

+Bank accounts are therefore money in the same sense as notes and coins are, since they can be used instantly to purchase goods.

+## Defining money supply

+Level of inflation are closely related to the rate of increase of the money supply.

+narrow money = notes and coins in circulation with the public

+broad money,known as M4 = consists of lending by UK banks and building societies to the private sector.

+## Interest rates

+**Interest rate is essentially the price of money**

+The price is paid by the borrower in return for the use of the lender ’s money.
+The lender is compensated for not having the use of his money.

+- simple
+- compound

+## Yield

+When dealing with a bond or with a share, it is more important to talk of the yield than merely of the interest rate or dividend.

+The interest rate or dividend, expressed as a percentage of the price of the asset, is the yield